timescale/docs/cloud/customize-configuration.md

 click, prompting you to confirm any changes before the Service is modified.

 ## PostgreSQL extensions
-You can use PostgreSQL extensions with Timescale Forge.
+You can use PostgreSQL extensions with Timescale Cloud.
 If you run `pg_available_extensions` at the command prompt, the returned list of extensions is inaccurate.
 To see the allowed extensions, use this command instead:
 ```sql